JarvensivuS/Car-Database/README.md

 # Adding a new car
-Given the required information we can submit the car into the database and afterwards check it was succesfully created.
+Given the required information we can submit the car into the database and afterwards check if it was succesfully created.

 ![0da45c204aa3d3d18b79ad65caa19169](https://user-images.githubusercontent.com/47556122/220856939-ec41a345-cbd7-49da-85b5-ae4e96a78fc9.gif)